gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_sensors.rst

 ----

-Duration parameter
+Methods with duration parameter
 ----------------------------------------

-| The Buggy methods that drive the motors have a duration parameter.
+| Buggy methods that drive the motors have a duration parameter.
 | The duration parameter specifies how long the motor runs for.
 | The default duration is ``None``.
 If the duration is ``None`` or is not specified the motor will run continuously until another command is sent to it.
 | e.g. using the duration parameter: ``buggy.forward(10, duration=5000)``  the buggy stops after 5 sec.